ToshioCP/Gtk4-tutorial/gfm/sec9.md

 ~~~

 The function `gtk_builder_new_from_file` reads the file given as an argument.
-Then, it builds the widgets and pointers to them, creates GtkBuilder object and put the pointers in it.
+Then, it builds the widgets and creates GtkBuilder object.
 The function `gtk_builder_get_object (build, "win")` returns the pointer to the widget `win`, which is the id in the ui file.
 All the widgets are connected based on the parent-children relationship described in the ui file.
 We only need `win` and `nb` for the program after this, so we don't need to take out any other widgets.